 Flanker model in 1/72 scale

-Hasegawa issued a Su-27 Flanker kit #51570 in and at that time in 1990 it seemed these kits most accurate in outline.
+Hasegawa SU-27 Flanker kit #51570 released in 1990 seemed of these kits the most accurate in outline.

 It was build straight from the box using the decals as well.
 At that time there was not a lot of detailed information about dimensions of the SU-27.
 Painting was for the paint scheme required.

 the collapse of the Soviet Union and fall of the Iron Curtain, Ukraine